-Except as noted above, DHSS may terminate this Agreement with 30 days notice.
-A Provider may also terminate the Agreement with 30 days notice, but must provide assistance in making arrangements for safe and orderly transfer of clients and information to other Providers, as directed by DHSS.
-The notice must include the date on which the Provider will cease to provide BCHC Screening services.
+Except as noted above, DHSS may terminate this Agreement with 30 days' notice.
+A Provider may also terminate the Agreement with 30 days' notice, but must provide assistance in making arrangements for safe and orderly transfer of clients and information to other Providers, as directed by DHSS.